 What to Do if You’ve Been Defamation OnOnline Review Sites

 Someone posted a one-star review about your firm on Google or Yelp!
 Now, your search engine ranking and reputation is suffering.
 However, the poster either wrote false and defamatory statements within their review or the poster was never even a client in the first place and is just posing as one in order to sabotage your business.
 What can you do?
+How much does it cost to remove a Yelp review?
 Again, there are a myriad of options you can pursue, but every situation is different.
 Remember, truthful but hurtful reviews are generally not actionable.
 However, there may be other claims that can be asserted other than defamation.
 For example, in some jurisdictions, like in Arizona, false light is a valid claim for such reviews.
 Our defamation attorneys have handled hundreds of defamation cases and have experience with attorney clients specifically.
 We can help you choose the best legal option that caters to your unique situation.

 As an attorney dealing with defamation either as the plaintiff or the defendant, it’s easy to feel like you can take matters into your own hands.
 However, just like a brain surgeon wouldn’t do work on their own heart, an attorney shouldn’t always rely on their own individual expertise, especially when their reputation is on the line.
-Seek counsel from a fellow attorney who has had more experience in the world of defamation.
+Seek counsel from a defamation lawyer who has had more experience in the world of defamation law.
 We understand you.
 We’ve been in your shoes.
 And we can help.
 Get in touch today.